seeseekey/picoboy-hal-boards/README.md

-# Picoboard hal boards
+# Picoboy hal boards

-Rust support for boards based on the "Raspberry Silicon" family of microcontrollers
+Rust support for Picoboy boards based on the "Raspberry Silicon" family of microcontrollers.

+Based on the [`rp-hal-boards`](https://github.com/rp-rs/rp-hal-boards) project.

 ## Getting Started